SCDF, NEA investigating 'strong burning smell' in north-eastern Singapore

 SINGAPORE: Residents in Sengkang, Hougang, Buangkok, Bishan and Ang Mo Kio have complained of a strong burning smell that started on Monday afternoon (Sep 25), prompting an investigation by the Singapore Civil Defence Force (SCDF) and National Environment Agency (NEA).

+Despite the smell, SCDF said in a tweet at about 10pm that no toxic industrial chemicals were detected.

-In a statement on Facebook, SCDF said it has been receiving calls on the smell of gas or burning in the north-eastern part of Singapore.
+It earlier said that it has been receiving calls on the smell of gas or burning in the north-eastern part of Singapore.

 "SCDF deployed its resources to investigate.
 There has been no confirmed incident.
 SCDF and NEA are closely monitoring the situation," it said.